-7.1.1 Creating Billing Profiles
+9.1.1 Creating Billing Profiles

 The first step when setting up billing data is to create a billing profile, which will be the container for all other billing related data.
-Go to System Administration \rightarrow Billing and click on create new billing profile.
-You will be taken to a web form where you may enter the following parameters (all values except handle and name may be left empty):
+Go to Settings-Billing and click on Create Billing Profile.